nicolas-graves/lfs-s3/Readme.md

 ## Installation

-Run `go install github.com/nicolas-graves/lfs-s3@latest` to install the latest version on your system.
+Run `go install github.com/nicolas-graves/lfs-s3@latest` or download the [corresponding release binary](https://github.com/nicolas-graves/lfs-s3/releases) to install the latest version on your system.

 To clone a git repo that uses this (or any other non-default) LFS agent, use the following command: `GIT_LFS_SKIP_SMUDGE=1 git clone <source>`